TRUST-FS: Tensorized Reliable Unsupervised Multi-View Feature Selection for Incomplete Data: Experiment

-\textbf{Performance Comparison.} To comprehensively assess the effectiveness of the proposed TRUST-FS, we report the clustering performance of all methods across six datasets with different feature selection and missing data ratios.
-Figs.~\ref{ACC_feature_varying} and~\ref{NMI_feature_varying} respectively show the ACC and NMI results for all compared methods as the feature selection ratio varies from 10\% to 50\%, with the missing ratio fixed at 50\%.
-From these figures, it can be observed that TRUST-FS consistently outperforms all compared methods across all six datasets in terms of both ACC and NMI.
-Specifically, on Rugby dataset, TRUST-FS achieves an average improvement of over 11\% in ACC and 26\% in NMI compared to the best results of the SOTA methods.
-On Football and Aloi datasets, TRUST-FS obtains more than a 14\% improvement in average ACC and NMI over the best SOTA method.
-On 100leaves and ORL datasets, TRUST-FS gains average improvements in both ACC and NMI of more than 8\% and 6\%, respectively, compared to the second best method.
-TRUST-FS still achieves an improvement of over 2\% on Scene dataset in both ACC and NMI.
-Figs.~\ref{ACC_missing_ratio_varying} and~\ref{NMI_missing_ratio_varying} respectively show the performance of all methods in terms of ACC and NMI under varying missing ratios, with the feature selection ratio fixed at 30\%.
+Since determining the optimal number of selected features for each dataset is often challenging, we further investigate how clustering performance varies across different feature selection ratios.
+Figs.~\ref{ACC_feature_varying} and~\ref{NMI_feature_varying} present the ACC and NMI results, respectively, for all methods as the feature selection ratio varies from 10\% to 50\%, with the missing ratio fixed at 50\%.
+As shown in these figures, TRUST-FS consistently outperforms all other methods across all eight datasets in terms of both ACC and NMI.
+To further illustrate the performance of TRUST-FS under varying missing ratios, Figs.~\ref{ACC_missing_ratio_varying} and~\ref{NMI_missing_ratio_varying} show the clustering results when the feature selection ratio is fixed at 30\%.
 As observed, TRUST-FS still outperforms other competing methods in most cases.
 The superior performance of TRUST-FS can be attributed to the integration of multi-view feature selection, missing value imputation, and reliable complementary similarity graph learning within a unified learning framework, in which each component mutually reinforces the others.